 Tips for This Easy Apple Cobbler Recipe

-- Use 9 large Granny Smith apples, which was about 3 pounds of apples once I peeled and cut them.
+- I used 9 large Granny Smith apples, which were about 3 pounds of apples once I peeled and cut them.

 - Keep a close eye on the apples as they cook.
 I typically hang out in front of the stove so I can continue to stir as they go!
 If they burn, the final results may taste bitter, so constant stirring really is key.